jonlpersson/ed-latimore/site/_posts/2022-04-28-how-to-seduce-a-woman-the-ethical-way.md

 ### Facial Expression

-&nbsp;A&nbsp;[psychological study](https://www.reuters.com/article/us-smiles-sex/brooding-men-smiling-women-seen-as-sexy-study-idUSTRE74N7CJ20110525){: target="_blank"} into how facial expressions were perceived as attractive by the opposite sex found that a brooding facial expression is the most attractive to women.
+A [psychological study](https://www.reuters.com/article/us-smiles-sex/brooding-men-smiling-women-seen-as-sexy-study-idUSTRE74N7CJ20110525){: target="_blank"} into how facial expressions were perceived as attractive by the opposite sex found that a brooding facial expression is the most attractive to women.

 You might have thought that smiling is a good idea, but actually, it’s not.
 Smiling was perceived as the most attractive trait in women to male participants but it didn’t have quite the same effect the other way around.
 Sexual attraction is not symmetrical.